ATB-UQ/amber_wiener_example/README.md

 The job will self-resubmit in order to continue the run.
 To disable this, remove the line `sbatch submit.sh` near the end of the `submit.sh` script.

+Additional instructions and explanations can be found in the comments of `submit.sh`